Inzhenerka/docs.getdbt.tech/website/docs/docs/collaborate/govern/project-dependencies.md

 This year, dbt Labs is introducing an expanded notion of `dependencies` across multiple dbt projects:
 - **Packages** &mdash; Familiar and pre-existing type of dependency.
 You take this dependency by installing the package's full source code (like a software library).
-- **Projects** &mdash; A _new_ way to take a dependency on another project.
+- **Projects** &mdash; The _latest_ way to take a dependency on another project.
 Using a metadata service that runs behind the scenes, dbt Cloud resolves references on-the-fly to public models defined in other projects.
 You don't need to parse or run those upstream models yourself.
 Instead, you treat your dependency on those models as an API that returns a dataset.
 The maintainer of the public model is responsible for guaranteeing its quality and stability.

 ## Prerequisites
 - Available in [dbt Cloud Enterprise](https://www.getdbt.com/pricing).
 To use it, designate a [public model](/docs/collaborate/govern/model-access) and add a [cross-project ref](#how-to-write-cross-project-ref).